falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 ```

 - To maintain performance, avoid mixing unrelated event types in one rule.
 Typically, only variants should be mixed together, for example: `evt.type in (open, openat, openat2)`.
 - The best practice and requirement for upstream rules are to only define positive `evt.type` expressions.
-Using `evt.type!=open`, for example, would imply each of the [Supported Syscalls](https://falcosecurity.github.io/libs/report/), resulting in a significant performance penalty.
+Using `evt.type!=open`, for example, would monitor each of the [Supported Syscalls](https://falcosecurity.github.io/libs/report/), resulting in a significant performance penalty.
 For more information, read the [Adaptive Syscalls Selection in Falco](/blog/adaptive-syscalls-selection/) blog post.

-- After the `evt.type` filter, place your mainly positive filters to efficiently eliminate the most events step by step.
+- After the `evt.type` filter, place your positive expression filters to efficiently eliminate the most events step by step.
 An exception to this rule is the `container` macro, which can quickly eliminate many events.
 Therefore, the guiding principle of "divide and conquer" commonly used in database query recommendations, also applies to Falco's filter statements.

 ```yaml
 - macro: open_write